grrtvnlw/CSS/README.md

     -Responsive Chessboard built using Flexbox
     -A replica of the Google homepage built with Flexbox -Modal-dialogue box that overlays an HTML page
+    -A replica of a Medium blog post built with Flexbox